 - The decedent’s loss of potential future earnings, including bonuses, salary increases, and retirement savings plan contributions

-The second category encompasses damages intended to compensate the decedent’s estate for specific types of financially based losses, such as:
+The second category covers damages intended to compensate the decedent’s estate for specific types of financial losses, such as:

-- The decedent’s medical expenses as related to their fatal injury
+- The decedent’s medical expenses in relation to their fatal injury

 - Funeral and burial expenses